Admiral Nurse Dementia Helpline

 Call or email our Dementia Helpline/Alzheimer's Helpline for reassuring and practical advice from our specialist team of Admiral Nurses.

 You know your mum best, so if you think leaving the care home might be overwhelming for her, consider bringing Christmas to her – either by yourself or with a small group of family and friends – for a more intimate celebration.
-Enjoying favourite songs or films from past Christmases together, or bringing in old photos and keepsakes, can be a wonderful way to reminisce and share meaningful stories.
+Enjoying favorite songs or films from past Christmases together, or bringing in old photos and keepsakes, can be a wonderful way to reminisce and share meaningful stories.

-It’s a good idea to speak to the care home staff as they may be organising their own Christmas festivities and activities – this might relieve any lingering feelings of guilt about your mum missing out on your celebrations.
+It’s a good idea to speak to the care home staff as they may be organising their own Christmas festivities and activities.
+This might relieve any lingering feelings of guilt about your mum missing out on your celebrations.

 It’s great that you’re thinking about your wife’s comfort during the Christmas period.
 Before your daughter visits, you could talk to her about how her mum is doing and let her know what to expect.
-Discuss some of the ways you usually navigate her symptoms and how to communicate with her.
+Discuss some of the ways you usually navigate her symptoms and communicate with her.

 It can be upsetting to see the changes in a loved one with dementia if you haven’t been together for a while, especially for children, who may not understand what is happening.
 It’s important to have an open conversation with them, using age-appropriate language and allowing them time to process their emotions and ask questions.
 You might like to look at our list of books to help children understand dementia.

 While children can bring great joy at Christmas, the additional noise and busyness could be unsettling for a person with dementia.
-Consider planning some calm, dementia-inclusive family activities like arts and crafts, listening to music, a cosy movie night, baking, or a gentle walk.
+Consider planning some calm, dementia-inclusive family activities like arts and crafts, listening to music, a cosy movie night, baking or a gentle walk.

 Ensure there’s a quiet space for your wife to retreat to if she feels tired or overwhelmed, like a spare bedroom.

-Maintain familiarity and structure for your wife, including mealtimes, drinks, medications and bedtime routines, and pay attention to signs of distress if the situation becomes overstimulating.
+Maintain familiarity and structure, including with mealtimes, drinks, medication and bedtime routines, and pay attention to signs of distress if the situation becomes overstimulating.

-Don’t’ forget to take care of yourself, too – make sure you ask for help and take breaks when needed.
+Take care of yourself, too – make sure you ask for help and take breaks when needed.

-Christmas and New Year can be especially difficult when you have lost someone, and this year may look and feel different from years gone by.
-People find comfort in different ways: you may want to distract yourself and keep busy; or have a quieter year and sit with your emotions, thinking of your loved one.
-There is no right or wrong way to grieve or to spend the holiday, but please do not hesitate to seek support if you need it.
+Christmas and New Year can be especially difficult when you someone close to you has died.
+This year may feel very different from years gone by.
+People find comfort in different ways: you may want to distract yourself and keep busy; or have a quieter Christmas that demands less of you.
+There is no right or wrong way to spend the holiday.

 Cruse Bereavement Care has some strategies that might help with your grief this Christmas.